jmazzuca92/unit-1-homework/README.md

 # **Business Activities**

-As easyfinancial has grown, it's initial goal to extend credit to consumers whom do not qualify through traditional methods and hinder people from using expensive payday loans has advanced to help Canadians to improve their credit and eventually graduate to prime caliber loan solutions. easyfinancial's target customers are sub-prime Canadian borrowers, and small-to-mid-sized corporations.
+As easyfinancial has grown, it's initial goal to extend credit to consumers who do not qualify through traditional methods and hinder people from using expensive payday loans has advanced to help Canadians improve their credit and eventually graduate to prime caliber loan solutions. easyfinancial's target customers are sub-prime Canadian borrowers, and small-to-mid-sized corporations.
 There were 9.4 million sub-prime borrowers<sup>4</sup> and 1,201,356 small-to-mid-sized corporations<sup>13</sup> in 2019.

 easyfinancial offers a variety of solutions: